If you’re reading this, you probably regularly think or say ‘I hate my job’.

 If you’re still not sure what to do, scroll down to read our advice on dealing with specific reasons for hating a job.

 How to cope with a job you hate

-It can be tough to deal with a job you hate.
-Whether it’s the company culture, your boss, or the work itself, it’s hard to feel motivated when you’re not happy with your situation.
-However, there are several things you can do to make the best of a bad situation:
+Dealing with a job you hate is tough.
+Whether it’s the company culture, your boss, or the work itself, feeling motivated when you’re not happy with your situation is difficult.
+However, there are several ways to make the best of a bad situation:

 1. Find a good thing about your job, even if it’s small